 MEGA BLOKS

 Mega Bloks are a lot like Duplos.
 The best part?
-Toss these Mega Bloks in the bath and have an afternoon activity.
-Mega Bloks are simple toys that your toddler will play with for open-ended play.
+You can toss them in the bath and have an afternoon activity as your child builds with the small muscles in their hand.
+Mega Bloks are simple toys your toddler will play with for open-ended play.

 Is your floor lava?
 Rather than tossing all the pillows on the floor, grab these stepping stones for a new way to play.
 Balance practice is excellent for brain development and helps children strengthen their core as they play.
-These stepping stones are a favorite!
+These stepping stones are a favorite and come in vibrant colors.

 Shopping Cart